melezhik/Cromtit/README.md

 # Features

-* Runs Tomtit jobs as cron jobs
+* Run Tomtit jobs as cron jobs

 * See logs and reports using cro app